apache/camel-website/content/blog/2023/10/migrate4/index.md

 that have been removed (with suggestions for new components to use) in the [camel 4 migration guide](manual/camel-4-migration-guide.html).

 In terms of backward compatibility, then Camel 4 is mostly compatible with regular Camel applications.
-However, if you are using some of the more advanced features and other plugins in Camel, then migrating the code to the new version might be needed.
+However, if you are using some advanced features and other plugins in Camel, then migrating the code to the new version might be needed.
 Additionally, custom components must be migrated and recompiled.